rflahert-ADI/doctoc/README.md

 ### Docker image

 There's an unofficial Docker image project for doctoc, if you'd like to use doctoc via Docker or other container based CI/CD pipeline, you can take a look at [PeterDaveHello/docker-doctoc](https://github.com/PeterDaveHello/docker-doctoc)

+## This fork
+This fork adds mdx support, letting it open .mdx files and using mdx-style comments.